tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP1350/Week 2.md

 **Strong Entity**
 - Exists independently from other types of entites
-- Has its own unique identi
+- Has its own unique identifier, known as the primary identify
+- primary identifiers

+**Weak Entity**
+- Depends on